top of page

 Pain is a complex experience that affects both the body and the mind.
-When pain lasts longer than three months, it is considered chronic and is influenced not only by tissue health, but also by emotional wellbeing, stress levels, social factors and the nervous system.
+When pain lasts longer than three months, it is considered chronic.
+This condition is influenced not only by tissue health but also by emotional wellbeing, stress levels, social factors, and the nervous system.

 What Happens When Sleep Is Poor?